 How to Grow Aztec God Shrooms

-Most magic mushroom strains are similar when it comes to the cultivation process, but the specifics can vary a bit.
+Most magic mushroom strains are similar in the cultivation process, but the specifics can vary a bit.
 When it comes to the Aztec God strain, wood is the preferred substrate because this strain originally grew on trees in the mountain ranges of Mexico.
-Additionally, since these shrooms originally grew at high elevations in the mountains, some people believe that they require higher elevations to be cultivated successfully.
+Additionally, since these shrooms originally grew at high elevations in the mountains, some people believe they require higher elevations to be cultivated successfully.

-However, since growing shrooms on wood logs is often more challenging than using other sterilized substrates, and since many people cannot grow at higher elevations, we’ll detail the easier process below that can be done anywhere.
+However, growing shrooms on wood logs is often more challenging than using other sterilized substrates.
+Since many people cannot grow at higher elevations, we’ll detail the easier process below that can be done anywhere.
 You can check out our complete mushroom growing guide for more information.

 Step 1: Get Your Substrate Ready